How To Sort Laundry: Tips To Make The Process Fast But Still Effective

 This method also helps you judge what laundry needs to be done next, and what can wait, because you can easily see which basket is fullest, and what items need to wait for a fuller load.

 So, those are my tips and tricks for how to sort laundry.
-I would love for you to share your own thoughts and ideas about this topic below, in the comments, and share what works best for you.
+I would love for you to share your own thoughts and ideas about this topic as well.
+You can share your own laundry tips here.

 Taylor